drewg233/ParallaxResume/README.md

 # Parallax Resume

-This was built using skrollr.js
+This was built using skrollr.js in hopes to make it my portfolio site.

+*Still in the works.*

 You can view it here: [Click Here](http://drewg233.github.io/ParallaxResume/)